Brattleboro Literary Festival authors

 * Steve Almond is a fiction writer and essayist.
 He is the author of the story collections "God Bless America," "The Evil B.B.
 Chow" and "My Life in Heavy Metal," the novel "Which Brings Me to You" (with Julianna Baggott), and the nonfiction books "Rock and Roll Will Save Your Life, (Not That You Asked)" and "Candyfreak."
 Almond lives outside Boston with his wife and children.

 * Deni Y. Béchard was born in British Columbia to French-Canadian and American parents and grew up in both Canada and the United States.
 His new book, "Cures for Hunger," is a memoir about growing up with his difficult father.
 Béchard’s first novel, "Vandal Love," won the 2007 Commonwealth Prize, both for the best first book in Canada and for the best overall first book in the British Commonwealth.
 Béchard has done freelance reporting from Northern Iraq as well as from Afghanistan.
+He is currently working on "Empty Hands, Open Arms," a book about grassroots conservation in the Democratic Republic of the Congo.

 * April Bernard, a graduate of Harvard University, worked publishing and become a senior editor at Vanity Fair.
 She left publishing to pursue a doctorate in English literature from Yale University.
 She is the author of four books of poetry and two novels, including her new novel, "Miss Fuller," the imagined story of Margaret Fuller -- feminist, journalist, orator, and "the most famous woman in America."
 She is director of Creative Writing at Skidmore College and teaches in the MFA program at Bennington College.